DONATE NOW SECURELY WITH

 Do I have to be a recent graduate of BRHS, or can I apply at any time in my life?

-If you meet the eligibility requirements outlined in Section A, you may apply at any time for a grant (award) within the grant (award) process.
+If you meet the requirements outlined in the Eligibility Requirements section, you may apply at any time for a grant (award) within the grant (award) process.

 Will I get the same award every time I apply, or will it be different every time?